abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 ### Endofunctors

 To understand what pointed endofunctors are, we have to first understand what are *endofunctors*, and we already saw some examples of those in the last section.
-Let me explain: from the way the diagrams there looked like, we might get the impression that different type universes belong to different categories.
+Let me explain: from the way the diagrams there looked like, we might get the impression that the functors in programming connect different categories.

 ![A functor in programming](../10_functors/functor_programming.svg)

-But that is not the case a type system is a category, so all type universes are actually part of one and the same category.
+But that is not the case a type system is a category, and all functors go from this category to itself.

 ![A functor in programming](../10_functors/functor_programming_endo.svg)

+Yes, these are exactly what we call *endofunctors*.

+{: .definition}

-Yes, these are exactly what we call *endofunctors* i.e. ones that have one and the same category as source and target.
+> Endofunctors are functors that have one and the same category as source and target.

 ### The identity functor